 These types of windows add a nice amount of charm to your kitchen.
 Although bay or bow windows both extend out from your home and can be similar, they are different window styles.
 A bow window is usually five panes, all the same size, and extends outward in a gentle arch.

-They are customizable and can vary in size, and can be a great choice for a kitchen nook space.
+Bow windows are customizable and can vary in size, and can be a great choice for a kitchen nook space.
+This is one of the reasons bow windows are one of the popular kitchen window styles.
 Because they have a bit of a shelf, they’re also a great spot for houseplants to get some nice sunlight.
+This is just one of the ways to incorporate windows into your home.

 7. Bay Windows